Tina (Christiane Evans) is the founder and creator of ceTina's Art, located in Pacifica, California.

 Journey

-Tina began drawing in her early childhood, when she used colored pencils to draw flowers and nature.
-She expanded her skills by sketching people, progressing from pencils to ink, to acrylics, and then to oils.
-Though oil on canvas is her first love, Tina will occasionally use acrylic paints when quicker results are desired.
-And if the mood strikes, she sketches small images with pen or pencil.
+Tina has been drawing and sketching since she can remember.
+She drew flowers and nature using colored pencils, and then started sketching people.
+In grade school, she would sit in class secretely drawing ballerinas...
+She learned by experimenting on her own, progressing from pencils to ink to acrylics, and then to oils.
+Today, oil on canvas is her first love.
+Tina will occasionally use acrylic paints when quicker results are desired, and if the mood strikes, she sketches small images with pen or pencil.

 Originating from Europe, she traveled to various states in the US, visited Africa, took a quick trip to Paris, and studied in an international school where she conversed with people from all over the world.
-This was a great way to learn about other cultures.
-She agrees with what a wise man once said: One who walks once around the room, is wiser than one who sits still.
+This was a great way to learn more about other cultures.
+Tina agrees with what a wise man once said: One who walks once around the room, is wiser than one who sits still.

-Though creativity was always calling in one form or another, life happened, and Tina's path led her in other directions.
-After a 20-year hiatus from art, Tina collected the old paints and brushes and started to pursue her talents once more.
-Finally back to doing what she loves best, her paintings ended up in a gallery.
-Several showings later, Tina is still painting her “visions from a brush”, and her journey is far from over.
+In some ways she practiced this principle in her career.Though creativity was always calling in one form or another, Tina's path took wide turns in other directions.
+There was so much to learn.
+Finally, after a 20-year hiatus from art, she collected the old paints and brushes and pursued her talents once more.
+To her humble amazement, Tina's paintings ended up in a gallery.
+She gladly followed where the road leads.
+Today she is still painting her “visions from a brush”, and the journey continues.